-How does a shareholder submit a proposal or nominate directors for the 2015 Annual Meeting?
+How does a shareholder submit a proposal or nominate directors for the 2016 annual meeting of shareholders?

-Proposals under SEC Rules: Under SEC rules, if a shareholder wants us to include a proposal in our Proxy Statement and form of proxy for presentation at our 2015 Annual Meeting of Shareholders, the proposal must be received by us by December 1, 2014 at our principal executive offices at 1133 Westchester Avenue, White Plains, New York 10604, Attention: Corporate Secretary.
+Proposals under SEC Rules: Under SEC rules, if a shareholder wants us to include a proposal in our proxy statement for presentation at our 2016 annual meeting of shareholders, the proposal must be received by us by November 27, 2015 at our principal executive offices at 1133 Westchester Avenue, White Plains, New York 10604, Attention: Corporate Secretary.

-Proposals under our By-laws: Under our By-laws, a shareholder must follow certain procedures to nominate a person for election as a director or to introduce an item of business at an Annual Meeting of Shareholders.
-These procedures provide that a nomination or the introduction of an item of business at an Annual Meeting of Shareholders must be submitted in writing to the Corporate Secretary of the Company at our principal executive offices.
+Proposals under our By-laws: Under our By-laws, a shareholder must follow certain procedures to nominate a person for election as a director or to introduce an item of business at an annual meeting of shareholders.
+These procedures provide that a nomination or the introduction of an item of business at an annual meeting of shareholders must be submitted in writing to the Corporate Secretary of the Company at our principal executive offices.
 No shareholder nominations were received for the Annual Meeting.
-If you intend to nominate a director or to propose an item of business at our 2015 annual meeting, you must notify us of your intention, in writing, on or after December 1, 2014, but not later than December 31, 2014.
-In the event that the date of the 2015 annual meeting is changed by more than 30 days from the anniversary date of the Annual Meeting, such notice must be received not earlier than 120 calendar days prior to the 2015 annual meeting and not later than 90 calendar days prior to the 2015 annual meeting or 10 calendar days following the date on which public announcement of the date of the 2015 annual meeting is first made.
+If you intend to nominate a director or to propose an item of business at our 2016 annual meeting of shareholders, you must notify us of your intention, in writing, on or after November 27, 2015, but not later than December 28, 2015.
+In the event that the date of the 2016 annual meeting is changed by more than 30 days from the anniversary date of the Annual Meeting, such notice must be received not earlier than 120 calendar days prior to the 2016 annual meeting and not later than 90 calendar days prior to the 2016 annual meeting or 10 calendar days following the date on which public announcement of the date of the 2016 annual meeting is first made.